Science, Technology, Engineering, Arts, and Mathematics (STEAM) Education Alliance of the Americas

 • Dr. Duilia de Mello, Ph.D., M.S.

-• Dr. Teresa Kennedy, Ph.D., M.O.
+• Dr. Teresa Kennedy, Ph.D., M.A., M.O.

 • Dr. Michael Odell, Ph.D., M.A.T.